August 27th, 2010

 2.

 What is liveness?
 One way to approach that question is to ask, first, “what is not liveness?”
-If one views video documentation of a live performance, is what one views anything like a live performance?
+For example, if one views video documentation of a live performance, is what one views really “live”?
 I personally don’t think that it is.
 Here’s an example:

-Joy Division, the British post-punk band best known for both its sparse sound as well as vocalist Ian Curtis’s baritone renderings of his own moody lyrics, was, for me, a band whose sound I liked, but had to be in a very particular head space if I was to be infected by it.
+Joy Division, the British post-punk band best known for its sparse sound and vocalist Ian Curtis’s baritone renderings of his own moody lyrics, was, for me, a band whose sound I liked, but had to be in a very particular head space if I was to be infected by it.
 That changed, though, after I viewed live concert footage of the band performing and, in particular, after I saw Ian Curtis performing.

 As individual records, the songs are so dark and hermetic that they could easily lull one to sleep late at night; however, as live performances, they take on an opposed set of attributes—they’re charged and vital.
 For example, in a performance of “Transmission” broadcast from a BBC television studio, one views Curtis begin the song in a deep focus—he stands awkwardly, his eyes are almost closed, and he grips the microphone, holding it next to his mouth–as the tempo escalates and Curtis’s vocals follow suit, though, he moves the mic stand out of the way and begins making spastic movements—choppy running in place, circular motions with the index finger he’s pointing to his head, pushing the finger away as if pushing something out of his mind, and swinging his forearms in semi-circles.
 He goes deeper and deeper, doing what he can to get the words out the way he means them to sound, ending up in positions resembling Christian revivalists or the seizures of an epileptic (as a matter of fact, Curtis would occasionally go into epileptic seizures while performing).

 There’s something unsettling about watching these performances as they go beyond irony—it’s not as if he’s joking.
-In an interview, Curtis spoke about this seriousness of intention in his performances, claiming, “Instead of just singing about something you could show it as well, put it over in the way that it is, if you were totally involved in what you were doing.”
+In a 1979 interview with the Northern Lights Cassette Magazine, Curtis spoke about this seriousness of intention in his performances, claiming, “Instead of just singing about something you could show it as well, put it over in the way that it is, if you were totally involved in what you were doing.”

 But, all that said, is the video footage I viewed of Curtis on the Internet really what one would call a “live” performance?
 Despite all my enthusiasm for the liveness of the band, did I even witness anything “live”?